MarkLorens/ADABali-SoloChallenge-Submission/README.md

 > `DIRECTIVE 1104 · Roghbrol Gravitic Directorate · Orbital Remediation Command · Sol III`
 > `PROJECT: UNTERRAPED MANKIND · Cert.
 GR-4407 · Tether Class II`

+There are PDFs, audios and screenshots placed in the repo for further exploring if desired.

 ## Premise

 > Ah, humanity.
 Another civilization that has discovered rockets and immediately started throwing garbage into orbit.
 Failure upon failure in launching their spacecraft, and their decaying satellites are slowly sabotaging their own effort with the amount of junk now orbiting their planet.